bmuellerhstat/github/README.md

 ## 30,000 Foot View
 * People work on text-based projects: websites, apps, books, etc
-* Git is the software used to manage versions
+* Git is the software used to manage different versions of those files
-* Github is the cloud storage and collaboration platform for git projects (diagram)
+* Github is the cloud storage and collaboration platform for git projects

 ## Website Walkthrough
 1. creating a new repository